citizensense/airsift/README.md

 # Airsift
-The Airsift PM2.5 and Airsift Frackbox, Data Analysis Toolkits have been developed by Citizen Sense for use with citizen-generated air quality data collected in Pennsylvania as part of the “Pollution Sensing” project area.For more information see http://www.citizensense.net/psresources/about-airsift/.
+The Airsift PM2.5 and Airsift Frackbox Data Analysis Toolkits have been developed by Citizen Sense for use with citizen-generated air quality data collected as part of the “Pollution Sensing” project area.
+For more information see http://www.citizensense.net/psresources/about-airsift/.
 The toolkit is Free and Open Source.

 # Credits

 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
 313347, “Citizen Sensing and Environmental Practice: Assessing Participatory Engagements with Environments through Sensor Technologies.”
-For more information on the project and contributors, see http://www.citizensense.net
+For more information on the project and contributors, see http://citizensense.net

 # License and Charter of Use

-The source code for Airsift, Airsift pm2.5 and Airsift frackbox, Copyright (C) <2016>  Citizen Sense is distributed under the terms of the GNU GPL.
+The source code for Airsift, Airsift PM2.5 and Airsift frackbox, Copyright (C) <2016>  Citizen Sense is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See "License" file of Airsift for full details.